 - 1. Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 2.
-Promote a safe, supportive, orderly and stimulating school environment, and support active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.

-- 3. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex which will strengthen students' self-concept and promote confidence to learn.
-4. Know school policies and rules, and enforce them in a fair and consistent manner - 5.
+Promote a safe, supportive, orderly and stimulating school environment and support active teaching and learning for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 3.
+Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex which will strengthen students' self-concept and promote confidence to learn. - 4.
+Know school policies and rules, and enforce them in a fair and consistent manner - 5.
 Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 6.
 Model civil and respectful behavior at all times - 7.
 Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 8.
 Address personal biases that may prevent equal treatment of all students and staff. - 9.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to their attention in a timely manner.